Mikeblanchard/Covid_Project/README.md

 ### Data Preprocessing before loading into the database:

 The master tables 'covid_deaths', 'food_supply_quantity_kg', and 'food_supply_kcal' were taken from two different sources in Kaggle.
 To ensure that we can merge these tables successfully, the following steps were performed:
-- Excel manipulations to ensure all three csv files had the same amount of country entires, as we will be joining these tables using country as the primary key.
+- Excel manipulations to ensure all three csv files had the same number of country entires/rows, as we will be joining these tables using country as the primary key.
 - Ensure the columns had the right data types to ensure a successful import into Postgres DB.
 - Perform a check on the data to esnure they are of consistent format.